Surendhar3227/Morphologically-Informed-Tokenization-for-Tamil/README.md

 # Morphologically-Informed Tokenization for Tamil

 ## Description
-This repository contains code used to achieve moprhologically-informed tokenization for Tamil language.
-This tokenization strategy is based on word-replaced based pre-tokenization strategy.
-The key contributions of this project are custom curated Morphological dataset for Tamil, which contains gold-standard morphological segmentations for more than 500k unique Tamil words which appear in real-world corpuses.
-The scripts to reporduce this morphological datasets are atatched in the src/ directory.
+This repository contains the source code used to achieve moprhologically-informed tokenization for Tamil language.
+This tokenization strategy relies on word-replacement based pre-tokenization strategy.
+The key contributions of this project are custom curated Morphological dataset for Tamil, byte-level segmentor model for morphological segmentation of Tamil words, Morphologically-Informed Tokenizers.
+The scripts to reproduce this morphological datasets are atatched in the [src/](src) directory.

 This repository provides end-to-end tools for building, training, and evaluating morphological tokenizers and segmentors for languages such as Finnish and English.
 The project includes dataset builders, training pipelines for ByT5-based models, tokenizer training utilities, corpus processing tools, and evaluation scripts.